U.S. Needs New FAA Head, Trump Generously Offers His Personal Pilot

 But don’t take some anonymous official’s word for it.
 The president has often cited Dunkin’s expertise when discussing issues facing modern aviation.
 For example, Trump cited the pilot during a White House meeting in February, as he told a group of airline executives what’s wrong with their industry.

 “I have a pilot who’s a real expert,” Trump explained.
-“He said, ‘Sir, the equipment they’re putting on is just the wrong stuff.’
+“He said, ‘Sir, the equipment they’re putting on is just the wrong stuff.
 If we’re going to modernize our system we should be using the right equipment.’
 My pilot, he’s a smart guy, and he knows what’s going on.”

 Just watch the reactions of Myron Gray, president of U.S. Operations at UPS in the video below.
 You can tell he’s blown away by Dunkin’s insights, as relayed by President Trump.